Skill-Class/Delhi-Tourism/README.md

 # About Delhi Yatri
 `Delhi Yatri is an android app.
 Delhi Yatri was developed as a software engineering project by Sheetal Kumar and Meghna Agarwal.
-This app tells you about the famous tourist places in Delhi. `
+This app tells you about the famous tourist places in Delhi.
+We are also working on ios development of this app. `
 ***
 ![](https://github.com/ksheetal/DelhiTourism/blob/master/download%20(7).png)